West Vail Curbside Compost Pilot Program Needs YOU

-Town of Vail will subsidize the program for the pilot year by 50%.
+COST: Town of Vail will subsidize the program by 50% for one year.

 Subsidized cost to residents is $8/month, billed quarterly.